Babies spend 95% of their time lying down (and in case you’re wondering, the other 5%? Probably in Mom or Dad’s warm embrace).

 Despite these qualities, there ARE truths to the dangers of polyurethane foam.

-You’re better off buying your little one organic crib mattresses instead.
+You’re better off buying your little one a safer crib mattresses instead.

 Is Polyurethane Foam Toxic?